chromatone/chromatone.center/theory/rhythm/system/crossbeat/index.md

 ---
 title: African cross-beats
-subtitle: Combinations of two and more rhuthms as a basis of music
+description: Combinations of two and more rhuthms as a basis of music

 date: 2021-10-13
 ---